-[Adapted from a recipe courtesy of Victor Pena Guilera, Culinary Research & Innovation Manager, Pastificio Giovanni Rana, developed to pair with Masi Agricola wines from the Valpolicella wine-growing region.]
+This recipe was adapted from a recipe courtesy of Victor Pena Guilera, Culinary Research & Innovation Manager, Pastificio Giovanni Rana, developed to pair with Masi Agricola wines from the Valpolicella wine-growing region.

 - For the Ragu: